TiferetM/TiferetM/README.md

-Here's an updated version of your README with the correct link included:

 Welcome to My GitHub 🌟
 Hi there!
 I'm Tiferet 👋
 I'm a Computer Science graduate and a passionate Full-Stack Developer, always eager to learn and build innovative solutions.
 My work combines creativity, problem-solving, and technical expertise to deliver impactful projects.